Multiple Sclerosis Causes

 Currently, most scientists believe that the loss of myelin is caused by an autoimmune process.
 This means that the body mistakenly reacts to some part of itself as though it was a foreign invader and attacks it.
 In the case of multiple sclerosis, the body destroys areas of its own myelin.

+In addition to a possible autoimmune process, increasing scientific evidence suggests that genetics may play a role in determining a person's susceptibility to multiple sclerosis.
 Some populations, such as Gypsies, Eskimos, and Bantus, never get multiple sclerosis.
-Native Indians of North and South America, the Japanese, and other Asian populations have very low incidence rates.
+Native Indians of North and South America, the Japanese, and other Asian populations have low incidence rates.
 It is unclear whether this is due mostly to genetic or environmental factors.

 In the population at large, the chance of developing multiple sclerosis is less than a tenth of 1 percent.
-However, if one person in a family has multiple sclerosis, that person's first-degree relatives -- parents, children, and siblings -- have a 1 percent to 3 percent chance of getting the disease.
+However, if one person in a family has multiple sclerosis, that person's first-degree relatives -- parents, children, and siblings -- have a 1 to 3 percent chance of getting the disease.

 Written by/reviewed by: Arthur Schoenstadt, MD